Carbone (restaurant)

-Carbone is an Italian restaurant chain with locations in the Greenwich Village neighborhood of Manhattan and elsewhere.
-It is operated by Major Food Group, which also operates ZZ's Clam Bar.
+Carbone is an Italian-American restaurant chain with locations in the Greenwich Village neighborhood of Manhattan and elsewhere.
+It is operated by Major Food Group, which also operated ZZ's Clam Bar.
 The original restaurant opened in 2013, and replaced another Italian establishment, the 90-year-old Rocco Restaurant.
 Founders Mario Carbone and Rich Torrisi say that they modeled the menu, decor, and atmosphere on mid-century Italian restaurants popular in New York City.

 History

 The restaurant's founders had previously opened a deli, Torrisi Italian Specialties, and a sandwich shop, Parm.
 Before opening Carbone, the founders conducted research by visiting Italian restaurants throughout New York City.

+The restaurant's New York City location began offering take-out during the COVID-19 pandemic, which led to crowding outside the restaurant as delivery workers and customers waited to pick up orders.
+By April 2021 the restaurant had stopped offering food for pick-up or delivery.
+The New York location added a weatherproofed structure for outdoor eating in late 2020, featuring the same floor tile and tin ceiling as the restaurant's interior.